comp-physics/bubble-dynamics-resnet/README.txt

-system = 'RP' stands for Rayleigh-Plesset and is used in file names saved by python scripts dt = smallest time step for data describing the Rayleigh-Plesset equation k_max = determines the largest time step for a ResNet to make predictions, e.g. time_step = 2^k * dt steps_min = minimum number of steps required for ResNet to make predictions (otherwise, largest time-stepper will be ineffective) steps_max = maximum number of steps allowed for ResNet to make predictions (otherwise, training is impractical) n_train = number of training data samples n_val = number of validation data samples n_test = number of test data samples batch_size = number of samples in a batch, sampled from training data
+system = 'RP' stands for Rayleigh-Plesset and is used in file names saved by python scripts dt = smallest time step for data describing the Rayleigh-Plesset equation k_max = determines the largest time step for a ResNet to make predictions, e.g. time_step = 2^k * dt model_steps = the number of steps the largest time-stepper takes during training, which will also be the number of steps all other time-steppers take during training. n_train = number of training samples for the largest time-stepper. n_val = number of validation samples for the largest time-stepper. n_test = number of test samples for all time-steppers. batch_size = number of samples in a batch, sampled from training data during training.
 --------------------------------------------------------------
 (2) Parameters for ODE (the Rayleigh-Plesset equation)
 --------------------------------------------------------------